 The best Luang Prabang boutique hotels to book to absorb the history, culture and beauty of this well preserved UNESCO World Heritage listed old town include handsome French colonial-era residences of late kings, a former royal summer house, and the old French Governor’s residence of the 1900s.

-Lovely Luang Prabang received its UNESCO World Heritage listing for its rich architectural and artistic heritage and outstanding ensemble of buildings erected over several centuries, in both the traditional Lao urban vernacular and sacred architecture of the town’s wooden structures and glittering mosaic-covered pagodas (or ‘vats’ as they’re called in Laos), and the European styles of the colonial era of the 19th and 20th centuries when Laos, along with Cambodia and Vietnam, was a protectorate of French Indochina.
+Lovely Luang Prabang received its UNESCO World Heritage listing for its rich architectural and artistic heritage and outstanding ensemble of buildings erected over several centuries.
+There’s the traditional Lao urban vernacular and sacred architecture of the town’s wooden structures, glittering mosaic-covered pagodas or ‘vats’, and European styles of the colonial era of the 19th and 20th centuries when Laos, along with Cambodia and Vietnam, was a protectorate of French Indochina.

 Stroll Luang Prabang’s picturesque streets and you’ll see traditional Lao houses built of wood with plaited bamboo panels coated with daub and wattle, alongside splendid French colonial-era two-storey brick villas with pretty balconies, wooden shutters, and decorative cut-out features.

 Slip into the grounds of one of the 34 pagodas peppered across Luang Prabang and you’ll get to absorb some of the most exquisite Buddhist temples in Southeast Asia, richly decorated with engravings, gilding, mosaics, stencilled patterns, paintings, and sculptures.
 One of the most impressive, 16th-century Wat Xieng Thong, boasts some of the most complex structures in town.
-(You can read about the temple walking tour we did, here.)
+(You can read more about in our temple walking tour.)

 The greatest concentration of these architectural gems is crammed on the peninsula formed by the Nam Khan and Mekong Rivers, northeast of Mount Phousi, while there are other treasures scattered south and southwest of the sacred hill.

-Best Luang Prabang Boutique Hotels for Absorbing the Town’s History, Culture and Beauty
+Best Luang Prabang Boutique Hotels for Absorbing History and Culture

 Hotel 3 Nagas Luang Prabang M Gallery by Sofitel